-- 1. Anti-slavery guidance.
-Ordnance Survey's stance on modern slavery, it explains how employees can identify any instances of this and where they can go for help. - 2.
-Procurement Policy which confirms that Ordnance Survey follows government procurement guidance, references modern slavery and the use of RACI outlining roles and responsibilities from tender to contract management. - 3.
-Ordnance Survey's Personal Security Policy confirms that eligibility to work in the UK checks are conducted on all employees, including but not limited to checking an original passport, birth certificate or other qualifying documentation. - 4.
-Whistleblowing Policy.
-This ensures all employees know they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
-This policy is included in the Employee Handbook. - 5.
-Resourcing, Bullying and Harassment and Diversity and Inclusion Policies which ensure that Ordnance Survey provides an inclusive and accessible work environment culture where employees feel safe, respected and valued, free from bullying, harassment and discrimination. - 6.
-Code of good business practice.
-This code explains the manner in which we behave as an organisation and how we expect our employees to act.
+1. Modern Slavery Act guidance sets OS's stance on modern slavery, it explains how employees can identify any instances of this and where they can go for help.
+All employees are required to complete mandatory training as part of their induction to ensure their awareness of modern slavery.

+- 2. OS's Whistleblowing Policy is included in the Employee Handbook and ensures all employees know they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
+This specifically includes any concerns about slavery or trafficking activity. - 3.
+OS's Procurement Policy confirms OS follows government procurement guidance, references modern slavery and the use of RACI outlining roles and responsibilities from tender to contract management (General procurement and tender opportunities (ordnancesurvey.co.uk). - 4.
+OS's Personal Security Policy confirms eligibility to work in the UK checks are conducted on all employees, including but not limited to checking an original passport, birth certificate or other qualifying documentation. - 5.
+The Resourcing; Bullying and Harassment; and Diversity and Inclusion Policies ensure OS provides an inclusive and accessible work environment culture where employees feel safe, respected, and valued, free from bullying, harassment, and discrimination. - 6.
+OS's Code of good business practice explains the how we behave as an organisation and how we expect our employees to act.